Child car seats protect children from birth to their early teens against death and injury.

 Rear-facing only seats and rear-facing convertible seats

-All infants and toddlers should ride in a Rear-Facing Car Seat until they are at least 2 years of age or until they reach the highest weight or height allowed by their car seat's manufacturer.
+All infants and toddlers should ride in a rear-facing car seat until they reach the highest weight or height allowed by their car seat's manufacturer.
+For most seats, this will be at least until age 2.
+Rear-facing seats are the safest type for a child.

 Convertible seats and forward-facing seats with harnesses

-Any child who has outgrown the rear-facing weight or height limit for his convertible car seat should use a Forward-Facing Car Seat with a harness for as long as possible, up to the highest weight or height allowed by the car seat manufacturer.
+Any child who has outgrown the rear-facing weight or height limit for his convertible car seat should use a forward-facing seat with a harness for as long as possible, up to the highest weight or height allowed by the car seat manufacturer.
+These seats keep children safer than booster seats.

-All children whose weight or height is above the forward-facing limit for their car seat should use a Belt-Positioning Booster Seat until the vehicle seat belt fits properly, typically when they have reached 4 feet 9 inches in height and are between 8 and 12 years of age.
+All children whose weight or height is above the forward-facing limit for their car seat should use a belt-positioning booster seat until the vehicle seat belt fits properly.
+Children will typically need to be at least 4 feet 9 inches in height to ride without a booster seat.

-All children younger than 13 should be restrained in the rear seats of vehicles for optimal protection.
+All children younger than 13 should be restrained in the rear seats of vehicles.

 Recommendations from the American Academy of Pediatrics